Skip to main content

 Zero Cognitive Load

 Other AAC systems require you to build sentences.
 We removed that entirely.
-See a picture.
+See a tile.
 Tap it.
 The device does the rest.
 Works for brain injuries, cognitive disabilities, and nonverbal individuals.

 🔒